rski/websevere/README.md

 ## Limitations

+- Only tested on Arch Linux, but should work on most recent Linux distributions.
 - Very rudimentary HTTP 1.1 implementation
 - Single threaded
 - Accepts one connection, tries to serve it and closes down